Swan: Ancient Greece and Rome

-‘Black Swan’ event

-The Black Swan theory originates from Juvenal’s reference, leading to the black swan as a metaphor for something that could, in theory, exist, but does not.
-After the "discovery" of actual black swans, this became a metaphor or analogy for something, typically an unexpected event or outlier, that has an unforeseen significance.

 Irish lore and poetry

-The Irish legend of the Children of Lir is about a stepmother transforming her children into swans for 900 years.
+The Irish legend of the Children of Lir is about a stepmother who transformed her children into swans for 900 years.

 In the legend The Wooing of Etain, the king of the Sidhe (subterranean-dwelling, supernatural beings) transforms himself and the most beautiful woman in Ireland, Etain, into swans to escape from the king of Ireland and Ireland's armies.
 The swan has recently been depicted on an Irish commemorative coin.

-Swans are also present in Irish literature in the poetry of W.B.
-Yeats.
-"The Wild Swans at Coole" has a heavy focus on the mesmerising characteristics of the swan.
+Swans are also present in Irish literature in the poetry of W. B. Yeats; "The Wild Swans at Coole" has a heavy focus on the mesmerising characteristics of the swan.
 Yeats also recounts the myth of Leda and the Swan in the poem of the same name.

 Nordic lore

-In Norse mythology, there are two swans that drink from the sacred Well of Urd in the realm of Asgard, home of the gods.
+In Norse mythology, two swans drink from the sacred Well of Urd in the realm of Asgard, home of the gods.
 According to the Prose Edda, the water of this well is so pure and holy that all things that touch it turn white, including this original pair of swans and all others descended from them.
 The poem Volundarkvida, or the Lay of Volund, part of the Poetic Edda, also features swan maidens.

-In the Finnish epic Kalevala, a swan lives in the Tuoni river located in Tuonela, the underworld realm of the dead.
-According to the story, whoever killed a swan would perish as well.
+In the Finnish epic Kalevala, a swan lives in the Tuoni River located in Tuonela, the underworld realm of the dead; according to the story, whoever killed a swan would perish as well.
 Jean Sibelius composed the Lemminkäinen Suite based on the Kalevala, with the second piece entitled Swan of Tuonela (Tuonelan joutsen).
-Today, five flying swans are the symbol of the Nordic countries; the whooper swan (Cygnus cygnus) is the national bird of Finland; and the mute swan is the national bird of Denmark.
+Today, five flying swans are the symbol of the Nordic countries; the whooper swan (Cygnus cygnus) is the national bird of Finland, and the mute swan is the national bird of Denmark.

 Swan Lake ballet

-The ballet Swan Lake is among the most canonic of classical ballets.
-Based on the 1875–76 score by Pyotr Ilyich Tchaikovsky, the most promulgated choreographic version was created by Marius Petipa and Lev Ivanov (1895), the premiere of which was danced by the Imperial Ballet at the Mariinsky Theater in St. Petersburg.
-The ballet's lead dual roles of Odette (white swan) / Odile (black swan) represent good and evil, and are among the most challenging roles created in Romantic classical ballet.
-The ballet is in the repertories of ballet companies around the world.
+The ballet Swan Lake is one of the most canonical classical ballets.
+Based on the 1875–76 score by Pyotr Ilyich Tchaikovsky, the most promulgated choreographic version was created by Marius Petipa and Lev Ivanov (1895), the premiere of which was danced by the Imperial Ballet at the Mariinsky Theatre in Saint Petersburg.
+The ballet's lead dual roles of Odette (white swan)/Odile (black swan) represent good and evil, and they are among the most challenging roles created in Romantic classical ballet.
+The ballet is included in the repertories of ballet companies worldwide.

 Christianity

-A swan is one of the attributes of St. Hugh of Lincoln, based on the story of a swan who was devoted to him.
+A swan is one of the attributes of St. Hugh of Lincoln, based on the story of a swan that was devoted to him.